Brand New Day (Sting song)

 "Brand New Day" is a song by British musician Sting, the title track of his sixth studio album (1999).
 The song features Stevie Wonder on harmonica.
 It was released as a single on 13 September 1999, peaking at number 13 in the United Kingdom and reaching the top 40 on two Canadian charts.
 In the United States, it peaked at number three on the Billboard Bubbling Under Hot 100 and won a Grammy Award for Best Male Pop Vocal Performance in 2000.

+Background

+Sting said that he wrote "Brand New Day" as "a kind of homage to Stevie [Wonder]", who also played harmonica on the song.
+Kipper, who co-produced Brand New Day with Sting, recalled that the song possessed a "Stevie Wonder vibe to it from day one" once the synth bass was added, which Kipper believed "suggested a Stevie Wonder chord sequence."
+According to Sting and Kipper, Wonder encountered some difficulties playing the song on his chromatic harmonica, saying that the song's key of B major was "a nightmare" for the instrument.
+After spending around 20 minutes getting acclimated to the key, Wonder completed a satisfactory part after two takes.